 Players: 3 to 7

 This is definitely today's heaviest entry, so pass if you're a casual gamer or don't want longer matches.
 However, Shadows Over Camelot can be played with fewer participants than most deception games, and its dynamics of maybe having a traitor will expertly mess with your mind.

-During your turn, you get to perform several heroic actions that guide the good team towards victory, but you also have to perform one of three evil actions that edge Camelot closer to defeat.
-And (assuming you're not a traitor yourself), the whole time you'll be questioning whether or not your allies are really who they claim to be.
-Plus, even if a traitor is discovered, they can might win, keeping the stakes high throughout your match.
-Essentially, if you want to blend a meatier strategy title with co-op and possible deduction Camelot's an excellent pick.
+During your turn, you get to perform several heroic actions that guide the good team toward victory, but you also have to perform one of three evil actions that edge Camelot closer to defeat.
+And (assuming you're not a traitor yourself), the whole time, you'll be questioning whether or not your allies are really who they claim to be.
+Plus, even if a traitor is discovered, they can still win, keeping the stakes high throughout your match.
+Essentially, if you want to blend a meatier strategy title with co-op and possible deduction, Camelot's an excellent pick.

 8. Love Letter

 Infusing a memory challenge with deception and risk, Love Letter offers a great option for smaller playing groups or double date nights.
 You draw and play one card (representing different characters) each turn with the goal of impressing the princess (and intercepting rival notes), and by process of elimination, you can start speculating what cards your opponents may have.

 Stronger cards get your message closer to the princess, but weaker units often carry powerful abilities that can potentially knock your opponents out of the round, affording several different strategies.
 Plus, with a compact package and lower player count, this one's an excellent travel option for gaming on the go.

 7. A Fake Artist Goes to New York